Skip to next element

 Delta 9 THC: Understanding the Most Famous Cannabinoid

-When most people talk about THC (tetrahydrocannabinol), they’re referring to delta-9 THC (Δ-9-THC), the most common form of THC in the cannabis sativa plant.
+When most people talk about THC (tetrahydrocannabinol), they’re referring to Delta-9 THC (Δ-9-THC), the most common form of THC in the cannabis sativa plant.

 It’s also the cannabis plant’s most notorious cannabinoid, as it’s responsible for the psychoactive effects, making it a central focus in discussions about the legal status of cannabis and marijuana use.